 Your first steps to select the correct thermocouple for you is to choose the application where the thermocouple will be used, research the temperature ranges the thermocouple will be exposed to, consider any chemical resistance needed for the thermocouple or sheath material, assess the need for abrasion and vibration resistance.
 Also, any installation requirements such as the need to be compatible with existing equipment eg: existing fittings/holes may determine probe diameter.

-The process is then specific to your application and requirements you need to consider the sensor type, diameter of the probe, the length of the probe, if the sensor requires a sheath, the junction type, if you require fittings, floats or a thermowell.
+The process is then specific to your application and requirements you need to consider the sensor type, the diameter of the probe, the length of the probe, if the sensor requires a sheath, the junction type if you require fittings, floats, or a thermowell.
 Also, if you require cable and what type of cable.
-If you requires accessories.
+If you require accessories.

-The process is then specific to your application and requirements you need to consider the sensor type, diameter of the probe, the length of the probe, if the sensor requires a sheath, do you require a terminal head and/or transmitter.
-Which junction type, if you require fittings, floats or a thermowell.
+The process is then specific to your application and requirements you need to consider the sensor type, the diameter of the probe, the length of the probe if the sensor requires a sheath, do you require a terminal head and/or transmitter.
+Which junction type, if you require fittings, floats, or a thermowell.
 Also, if you require cable and what type of cable.
-If you requires accessories.
+If you require accessories.